Application Procedure for Exchange Students

 Student Identification Card

 All exchange students receive a Student Identification Card which allows entrance to various university facilities.
-In addition, students can purchase subsidized meals and eat in numerous restaurants and other dining facilities at reduced prices.The card also provides discounts on entrance tickets for swimming pools, fitness, museums and certain means of public transport.
+In addition, students can purchase subsidized meals and eat in numerous restaurants and other dining facilities at reduced prices.The card also provides discounts on entrance tickets for swimming pools, fitness facilities, museums and certain means of public transport.